mechanomi/img-mm/README.md

 ### Speed improvements

-- [ ] Add options to cli script to intermittently load small random batches of images to speed things up with large collections
+- [ ] Add options to CLI script to intermittently load small random batches of images to speed things up with large collections

 ### Match enhancements

-- [ ] Add options to cli script to specify how many images to put in a match
+- [ ] Add options to CLI script to specify how many images to put in a match

 ### Interface enchainments